onyx185/password-login/README.md

-express api to encrypt and save password using bcrypt package
+express api to encrypt and save password using bcrypt package, implement JWT token authentication